colinleach/learning-track-doodles/r/concept-exercises/name-badges/.meta/design.md

 ## Out of scope

 - `NaN` and `Inf` as flagging invalid numbers, though this is mentioned in the concept's `about.md`.
+Omitting these is purely pragmatic, with no obvious way to include them in the exercise.
 - The greater importance of this concept in more complex structures such as `dataframes`.
 At this stage, the discussion is limited to vectors.

 ## Concepts